 “Change the narrative, change a life.”

 Appearing before audiences on five national tours, Danita has shared the stage with life coach Iyanla Vanzant, Levar Burton and Dr. Bernice King.
 Her work has been featured in Style, Slantress, Essence and Richmond Magazines as well as USA TODAY and The Wall Street Journal.
 In 2013, she served as a chairperson for the 8th Annual Arts in Society Conference held in Budapest, Hungary, presenting her research on race matters in marginalized communities and restorative language as a healing tool.
 In 2016, she was the featured presenter for the United States Dept. of Patents and Trade / ASALH Hallowed Ground Commemoration and WOMANKIND 2018.
-At home, she is the therapeutic artist in residence for Petersburg (VDH) and Richmond, providing a wide range of services related to trauma informed care and the co-founder of the Richmond, Virginia chapter of Coming To The Table
+At home, she is the Artist in Residence for the Va Dept of Health providing a wide range of services related to trauma informed care and the co-founder of the Richmond, Virginia chapter of Coming To The Table

 “Words are medicine.”

-As an author, Danita (Satiafa) is best known for The Love Locked Down Series - a collection of work that addresses the effect of prison culture on American society, and AND THEN There's Hope, a multi-dimensional fine art program targeting Adverse Childhood Experiences (ACE) used by VDH, RCJC and VCU Health Systems.
+As an author, Danita (Satiafa) is best known for The Love Locked Down Series - a collection of work that addresses the effect of prison culture on American society, and AND THEN There's Hope, a multi-dimensional fine art program targeting ACE used by VDH, RCJC and VCU Health Systems.
 Her other titles include Broom Jumping: A Celebration of Love and Grandmother’s Gift of Memories (Broadway Books).
 Both address cultural assimilation and truth-telling in history.

 Green is a graduate of the University of Virginia and the Maryland University of Integrative Health.
-She is currently vice chair of the Richmond Public Library Board of Trustees.
-She believes language leads change and loves stories that tackle complex issues.
-Recently, she turned her book into a play.
-The Love Locked Down Theatre Project The LOVE Locked Down Theatre Project deals with racism and implicit bias while teaching restorative justice and peace building principles to audiences of all ages and backgrounds.
-It is in production for a university tour, 2018-2019.
+Recently, she turned her book into a play, The LOVE Locked Down Theatre Project deals with racism and implicit bias while teaching restorative justice and peace building principles to audiences of all ages and backgrounds.

 Grandmother's Gift of Memories: An African American Family Keepsake